The Death of "Traffic" as a Metric

 See the Lead Factory →The Metric That Replaces Traffic

-Selection
+1. Selection

 Are you being:

-Conversion Rate
+2. Conversion Rate

-- do they act?
+- Do they book?

-Lead Quality
+3. Lead Quality

-- relevant
+- relevant to your services

-- qualified
+- qualified and ready

 What High-Performing Sites Are Doing Differently